AI-Generated Fiction: Generic Writing with a Language Model

 "They are closing in.
 Hide the papers.
 Hide the rice.
 Burn what you must.
 Trust no one.
 I will return.

 The boy's back story woven into the context of the narrative need not be missed here.
-Using him simply as prop to advance the tale make this character flat and one dimensional, somebody that could be replaced by anyone, or even by something.
-Instead, create a subplot using this character, and then build the story incorporating the value of his role in this story.
+Using him simply as prop to advance the tale render his character flat and one dimensional, somebody that could be replaced by anyone, or even by something.
+Instead, create a subplot using his character, and then build the story incorporating the value of his role in this story.

 That night, María worked by the dim glow of an oil lamp, her hands moving with practiced urgency.
 She dug a hole beneath the floorboards and hid Mateo’s papers—maps, letters, and a list of supplies for the rebels.
 She scattered ashes over the freshly dug earth, hoping to mask the scent from any curious soldiers or their dogs.